Creative Financing for Real Estate [2025]: Crowdfunding, Equity-Sharing, & Digital Loans

 But how do you find a partner?

 Ideally, you’ll team up with someone you know and trust, such as a family member or close friend.
-If that doesn’t work, then perhaps a friend of a friend, a co-worker, or likewise associate.
-You’ll want to find someone who is highly regarded or who has previous experience with partnerships in real estate investing.
+If that doesn’t work, then perhaps a friend of a friend, a co-worker, or a similar associate.
+You’ll want to find someone who is highly regarded or has experience with real estate partnerships.

 3. Hacking your retirement fund

 Setting up a retirement fund is one of the most important financial strategies.
 However, if you’ll make just as much money from a real estate investment, then withdrawing some of your retirement fund isn’t the worst idea.
-But notice how we said some and not all of your retirement fund.
+But notice that we said ‘some’ and not ‘all’ of your retirement fund.

 Take just enough for an initial downpayment or combine this amount with other creative financing strategies.
 If you’re resorting to hacking your retirement fund, make sure you know the risks associated with your intended real estate investment.